RafaelKuebler/GoBot/README.md

 [comment]: # (Add screenshot of chat showing board)

-To try him out, just type @GoSenseiBot into your chat!
+To try him out, just type **@GoSenseiBot** into your chat or add it to one of your groups!

 (Heads up: sadly, I cannot guarantee that the server will be running continuously...)